kullrich/PolyPanner/README.md

 ### Segment table

 Fields:
-- segment: segment identifier
+- segment: segment identifier.
-- contig/start/end: The contig and coordinates of segment within contig
+- contig/start/end: The contig and coordinates of segment within contig.
-- bin_org: Original bin assigned by binner
+- bin_org: Original bin assigned by binner.
-- bin: Final bin identifier, after bin trimming
+- bin: Final bin identifier, after bin trimming.

 See ```output/test/seg_bin_final``` in the test output for an example.